Modal logical aspects of provability predicates and consistency statements: Summary of previous works

 \subsection{Provability predicates, consistency statements, and derivability conditions}

-Let $T$ be a primitive recursively axiomatized consistent extension of Peano Arithmetic $\PA$ in the language $\LA$ of first-order arithmetic.
+Let $T$ be a primitive recursively axiomatized consistent extension of Peano Arithmetic $\PA$ in the language $\LA$ of first-order arithmetic (see H\'ajek and Pudl\'ak \cite{HP} for the background of first-order arithmetic).
 A formula $\PR_T(x)$ is called a \emph{provability predicate} of $T$ if for any $\LA$-formula $\varphi$, $T \vdash \varphi$ if and only if $\PA \vdash \PR_T(\gn{\varphi})$.
 As stated in the introduction, the derivability conditions $\D{1}$–$\D{3}$ suffice to prove the $T$-unprovability of the consistency statement $\ConL_T :\equiv \neg \PR_T(\gn{0=1})$.
 However, $\ConL_T$ is not the only reasonable formulation of consistency.
 In \cite{Kura20}, a systematic classification of derivability conditions and the corresponding versions of G2 was presented.
 Based on this work, \cite{Kura25} further refined the framework by introducing additional derivability conditions and formulations of consistency statements.

 First, in addition to $\ConL_T$, we introduce the following two consistency principles: \begin{itemize} \item $\mathbf{Ros}$: If $T \vdash \neg \varphi$, then $T \vdash \neg \,\PR_T(\gn{\varphi})$, \item $\ConS_T := \{\neg \,(\PR_T(\gn{\varphi}) \land \PR_T(\gn{\neg \varphi})) \mid \varphi$ is a sentence$\}$. \end{itemize} Here, $\mathbf{Ros}$ is the \emph{Rosser rule}, and $\ConS_T$ is the \emph{schematic consistency statement}.
 The principle $\ConS_T$ was introduced in \cite{Kura21}.